 Frequently Asked Questions (FAQ)

 Both the public and Kentucky colonels alike have many questions about Kentucky colonels.
-Some of the more frequently asked questions and answers were considered so we have developed this FAQ Page to help answer some of those we have had over the past few years.
+Some of the more frequently asked questions and answers were considered so we have developed this FAQ Page to help answer some of those more common questions we have had over the past few years.

 How do you become a Kentucky Colonel?